Thalhammer/jwt-cpp/README.md

 ## SSL Compatibility

 In the name of flexibility and extensibility, jwt-cpp supports [OpenSSL](https://github.com/openssl/openssl), [LibreSSL](https://github.com/libressl-portable/portable), and [wolfSSL](https://github.com/wolfSSL/wolfssl).
+Read [this page](docs/ssl.md) for more details.
 These are the version which are currently being tested:

 | OpenSSL           | LibreSSL       | wolfSSL        |
 |-------------------|----------------|----------------|